amzn/style-dictionary/docs/api.md

-Adds a custom action to the style property builder.
+Adds a custom action to Style Dictionary.
 Custom actions can do whatever you need, such as: copying files, base64'ing files, running other build scripts, etc.
 After you register a custom action, you then use that